 Can You Get Pregnant if You Have Sex During Your Period?

 Most likely you will not get pregnant having sex while on your period.
 That’s because your ovulation time is several days away decreasing any chances of getting pregnant during this time.
 However, there are exceptions.
 This applies to women who have a typical 28 to 30 day or longer cycle.
 If you have a shorter cycle, say every 21 to 24 days, that means you are ovulating earlier in the cycle.
 Because sperm can live inside you for up to 5 days, you could have sex towards the end of your period and then conceive 4 or 5 days later with your early ovulation.
-To verify, inexpensive, early detection pregnancy and ovulation tests can be purchased online from our corporate sponsor Fairhaven Health.

 The probabilities of getting pregnant during your period are low, but the possibilities are there.
 This is not the time to have sex if you are trying to get pregnant.